 The map above, which plots the projected success of five new locations of a New York City retailer, has essential data for anyone looking to further activate their current fanbase — the average online spending of customers in the surrounding area.
 However, marketers often have a complex set of KPIs, which require a wide range of data.
 For example, with this map, overlaid with data from the U.S. Census, you could target, say, millennials, who may not spend as much as other customers but are more likely to generate buzz on social media.
 Or, you could optimize for nuclear families with kids, who may turn into lifelong brand loyalists.

 No matter how hot your newest campaign is, it isn’t the only show in town.
-With Reveal, you can visualize your catchment areas compared to your competitors’, allowing you to develop a comprehensive expansion strategy that takes into account the competition you may face.
-On the flip side, Reveal also identifies relevant points of interest, allowing you to identify any potential synergies.
+With a site selection solution, you can visualize your catchment areas compared to your competitors’, allowing you to develop a comprehensive expansion strategy that takes into account the competition you may face.
+On the flip side, such a solution also identifies relevant points of interest, allowing you to identify any potential synergies.